AdityaBahl/DAA/README.md

 10. **Complexity Classes**: Complexity classes, P, NP, and NP-completeness.

-11. Approximation Algorithms: Approximation algorithms, the vertex cover problem, and the set cover problem.
+11. **Approximation Algorithms**: Approximation algorithms, the vertex cover problem, and the set cover problem.

 12. Case Studies: Case studies of algorithms and their analysis in various fields such as bioinformatics, cryptography, and machine learning.